Tewodros II: Heirs

 The widowed Empress Tiruwork and the young heir of Tewodros, Alemayehu, were also to be taken to England.
 However, Empress Tiruwork died on the journey to the coast, and little Alemayehu made the journey alone.
 The Empress was buried at Sheleqot monastery in Tigray where her ancestors ruled.
-Although Queen Victoria subsidised the education at Rugby of Dejazmatch Alemayehu Tewodros, Captain Tristam Speedy was appointed as his guardian.
+Although Queen Victoria subsidised the education at Rugby of Dejazmatch Alemayehu Tewodros, Captain Tristram Speedy was appointed as his guardian.
 He developed a very strong attachment to Captain Speedy and his wife.
 However, Prince Alemayehu grew increasingly lonely as the years went by, and his compromised health made things even harder.
 He died in October 1879 at the age of 19 without seeing his homeland again.
 Prince Alemayehu left an impression on Queen Victoria, who wrote of his death in her journal: "It is too sad!
 All alone in a strange country, without a single person or relative belonging to him...
 His was no happy life".

 Emperor Tewodros II had an elder son born outside of wedlock, named Meshesha Tewodros.
 Meshesha was frequently at odds with his father, especially after it was learned that he had assisted Menelik of Shewa in his escape from Magdala.
 When Menelik became Emperor of Ethiopia, Meshesha Tewodros was raised to the title of Ras and given Dembia as his fief.
 Ras Meshesha would remain a loyal friend of Emperor Menelik II until his death, and his descendants were regarded as among the highest nobility and the leading representatives of Tewodros' line.

 Tewodros II's much loved daughter, Woizero Alitash Tewodros, was the first wife of Menelik of Shewa who eventually became Emperor Menelik II of Ethiopia.
 Woizero Alitash was abandoned by her husband when Menelik escaped from Magdala to return and reclaim his Shewan throne.
 She was subsequently remarried to Dejazmatch Bariaw Paulos of Adwa.
 When Menelik II was proclaimed Emperor of Ethiopia at Were Illu in Wollo shortly after the death of Yohannes IV, Woizero Alitash was among the first of the nobility to travel to Were Illu to pay homage to her former husband as the new Emperor.
 Rumors persist that Alitash and Emperor Menelik may have rekindled their relationship and that Alitash found that she was pregnant by the Emperor in the following months.
 The rumors continue that upon hearing about this pregnancy of the Emperor's first wife, the childless and barren Empress Taytu Bitul had Alitash poisoned.
 Yet a different version of these rumors state that she gave birth to a boy and handed him over to a friend to be raised as a common farmer in Shewa.
 The eldest descendant of this line now resides in Kenya married to the daughter of a Jegna, some Ethiopians believe them to be the only legitimate heirs to the line of Tewedros II and Menelik II.
 Regardless of the veracity of these rumors, Woizero Alitash Tewodros, daughter of Tewodros II, died within the first few months of the reign of her ex-husband Menelik II.